Leather Coin Purse – A Smart Accessory to Hold Your Change

 However, some men and women who couldn't afford the fashion still carry wallets and coin purses to hold their money and coins.

-Coin purses during the industrial revolution – Relicules, Miser purse, Tam’O Shanter coin purse
+Coin Purses during the Industrial Revolution – Relicules, Miser purse, Tam-o'-shanter Coin Purse

 The discovery of the ancient city of Pompeii in the 18th century led to the evolution of fashion- sleek and slender designs.
 Women were wearing more slim dresses and the coin purses had to be re-invented.

 Reticules were introduced during this time and were more slender purses with a wrist strap.
-Those women’s leather coin purses were made of leather, suede, or attractive hinged shells.
-Many had vibrant mother-of-pearl type finishes and hand-painted with lovely florals or engraved with sentimental wishes like “My heart is Yours.”
+Those women's leather coin purses were made of leather, suede, or attractive hinged shells.
+Many had vibrant mother-of-pearl type finishes and hand-painted with lovely florals or engraved with sentimental wishes like "My heart is yours."
 These coin purses were used as premium souvenirs throughout the Victorian era to carry English gold coins.

 The miser purse (stocking purse) also came into fashion by 1800.
 It was knit, crocheted, or netted with silk thread and decorated with fringe, tassels, and beads and was worn over the belt for safer traveling.

-During the Twentieth Century, as new technologies came along, the designs of coin purses evolved significantly to meet the needs of modern-day usage.
-Once the coin purse (leather pouch) that was used primarily for the carrying of coins are now used to carry cards and other essentials – they contain a coin pouch inside.
+During the Twentieth Century, as new technologies came along, the designs of coin purses developed significantly to meet the needs of modern-day usage.
+Once the coin purse (leather pouch) that was used primarily for the carrying of coins are now used to carry cards and other essentials - they contain a coin pouch inside.

 A zip-around wallet is the best small leather coin purse for women travellers.
 This subtle zip-around wallet is the unsung hero that will keep your cards, photos, cash, and bills at hand.
-It has a separate small zip pocket at the back to stow your coins.
-You can easily glide this into your luggage or big bags and quickly access it – its vibrant red or green colour will pop up whenever you unzip your bag.
+This zippy wallet has a separate small zip pocket at the back to stow your coins.
+You can easily glide this into your luggage or big bags and quickly access it - its vibrant red or green colour will pop up whenever you unzip your bag.

 How to make a leather coin purse?